Why Sound Baths Are the New Wellness Trend

 Why Sound Baths Are Taking Off

 Sound baths are having a moment, but their roots go back centuries.
-The use of sound for healing is found in many cultures, from Tibetan singing bowls to Indigenous drumming ceremonies.
-What’s happening now is that modern wellness spaces are making this ancient practice more accessible and relevant to contemporary life.
+The use of sound for healing and ritual is found in many cultures, from Tibetan singing bowls to Indigenous drumming ceremonies.
+Modern sound baths draw from a range of sound-based and contemplative traditions, while contemporary wellness spaces have made the practice more accessible.

 Here are some of the reasons more people are turning to sound: